Sancho de Tovar: Departure from Lisbon and life as a navigator

 As the fleet resumed its supposedly programmed route to India, Sancho de Tovar played an important role on the occupation of the important East African port of Sofala, where his ship eventually stranded.
 It was then set on fire, in order to prevent its contents from falling into the hands of Muslim pirates.
 Upon his return to Lisbon, he was put in charge of that city and its surrounding region by the king, a duty that he only performed de facto after his return to Africa in 1515.

-During his stay in there, Sancho improved and expanded the Portuguese fortress of São Caetano, which had been started by Pêro de Anaia in 1505, and organized and led a great number of exploratory missions around the area of present-day Mozambique, Zimbabwe and Madagascar.
+During his stay in there, Sancho improved and expanded the Portuguese fortress of São Caetano, which had been started by Pero de Anaia in 1505, and organized and led a great number of exploratory missions around the area of present-day Mozambique, Zimbabwe and Madagascar.
 Although these missions are poorly documented, he is supposed to have been one of the first Europeans ever to contemplate the ruins of Great Zimbabwe (then referred to by the Portuguese as Monomotapa).

 He died in Lisbon around the age of 75, and was buried next to his wife in the church of the monastery of Xabregas.